 - Students are given a brief introduction to the various careers in health as well as a comprehensive overview of the educational experiences and opportunities in the Health Assisting Program at Pathfinder.

-- Students are then able to evaluate whether an experience in the health assisting program is the right path for them.
+- Students evaluate whether an experience in the Health Assisting Program is the right path for them.

 - Students become familiar with the professional expectations of the health program.
 Medical math provides additional reinforcement of basic math concepts and the use of critical thinking through solving word problems.

-- Students also strengthen their computer skills and use of technology through research and classroom projects.
+- Students strengthen their computer skills and use of technology through research and classroom projects.

 - Students study anatomy and physiology to gain a deep understanding of the structure and functions of the human body and the impact of the disease process.

-- Medical terminology and medical abbreviations are furthered studied and technical writing is explored as students complete a research paper focused on a disease of their choice.
+- Medical terminology and medical abbreviations are further studied.
+Technical writing is explored as students complete a research paper focused on a disease of their choice.

-- Students career shadow in approximately ten different departments in a local hospital.
+- Students shadow in approximately ten different career- areas in a local healthcare facility.
 They explore the diversity of career opportunities which are available to them in healthcare and learn the preparation required for each.

 - Students begin to develop technical and professionalism skills.

-- Students are assessed on their abilities in certain skill areas including personal care skills and the use of items such as stethoscopes, thermometers, mechanical lifts to assist immobile patients, wheelchairs, scales, and personal protective equipment (PPE).
+- Students are instructed and assessed on their abilities in certain skill areas including personal care skills and the use of items such as stethoscopes, thermometers, mechanical lifts to assist immobile patients, wheelchairs, scales, and PPE.

-- Theories and concepts of caregiving are formally delivered - building on previous knowledge - as students complete official Nursing Assistant training and enjoy a clinical experience at a local nursing home.
-Students are responsible for assisting residents with all activities of daily living (bathing, dressing, feeding, and toileting).
-When students finish their junior year they will be eligible to take the state CNA exam.
+- Theories and concepts of caregiving are formally delivered – building on previous knowledge – as students complete the official Nursing Assistant Training Program and enjoy a clinical experience at a local long-term care facility.

 - As students navigate their last year at Pathfinder, a number of professionalism skills are highlighted.
 Students will practice for job interviews, perfect technical writing, prepare career portfolios, examine and practice customer service skills in healthcare, and create a success plan for after graduation.